jfvilasPersonal/oberkorn/docs/webconsole.md

 # Web Console
 Oberkorn has a builtin web console since version 0.3.
-The very first version just added some 'reading' capabilities, that is, you can view the status or configuration of your authrizators, but you can't do any changes to the controller nor the authorizators.d
+The very first version just added some 'reading' capabilities, that is, you can view the status or configuration of your authrizators, the validators, the rulesets..., but you can't do any changes to the controller nor the authorizators.d

 ### How do the web console work?
-The web console has been designed to work as a standard web application, the front has been developed using ReactTS 18, and the API's are served from the controller and the authorizators from an [**express**](http://expressjs.com) framework.
+The web console has been designed to work as a standard web application, the front has been developed using ReactTS 18, and the API's are served from the controller and the authorizators using an [**express**](http://expressjs.com) framework.

 #### Architecture
-This picture show global web console architecture, including threee main components:
+This picture shows global web console architecture, including three main components:

   - The controller, which is in charge of serving the frontapplicationion and the API.
   - A console authorizator (top-right), in charge of securing console access.